sshalem/Spring-Boot/06-Caching/README.md

 So, Level 2 cache is very powerful because data here is cached across sessions.
 But level two cache needs some additional work.
 Hibernate `DOES NOT` have in built support for it We use caching providers such as :
-* ehCache which is very popular
+* EhCache which is very popular
 * Swaram cache
 * Jboss tree cache
 * OS cache